 It doesn’t exactly take a rocket scientist to know that this year has been difficult.
-Between the constant unknowns, the tragic headlines and the reality of loss, it’s easy to come to the Thanksgiving table this year disheartened and completely exhausted.
+Between the constant unknowns, the tragic headlines and the reality of loss, it’s easy to be disheartened and completely exhausted.

 One thing many of us love about working here at Compassion is that we have a front-row seat to the many incredible ways God is working—both around the world and right here in Canada!
 We get to witness time and time again the resilience of incredibly strong children and families living in poverty around the world.
 We get to cheer on Canadians as they use their creative gifts and talents to support children across the globe.